FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Part F. Record
 The final version.
+Video link: https://kapwi.ng/c/2Tmxcopb

+Rui, Irene, Hortense and Brandt helped me set up my github and gave me feedback in the lab.
-Video link: https://kapwi.ng/c/2Tmxcopb Rui Maki helped me with the video.
+Rui helped me with the video.
 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.